Arnold Kosevich

-Arnold Markovych Kosevich (Арнольд Маркович Косе́вич; July 7, 1928 – October 3, 2006) was a Soviet and Ukrainian physicist, known for contributions to the electron theory of metals and the theory of crystals.
+Arnold Markovych Kosevich (Арнольд Маркович Косе́вич; July 7, 1928 – October 3, 2006) was a Soviet and Ukrainian physicist, known for contributions to the theoretical understanding of metals and crystals.

 Biography

 Arnold Kosevich was born in Tulchyn, Ukraine.
 He graduated from Kharkiv University in 1951, and received his PhD in 1954 under the supervision of Ilya Lifshitz.
 In 1954–1957 he worked at Chernivtsi University, in 1957–1974 at the Kharkiv Institute of Physics and Technology.
 In the years 1974–2003 he headed the department of theoretical physics at the Verkin Institute for Low Temperature Physics and Engineering.

 In 1990, he was elected corresponding member of the National Academy of Sciences of Ukraine.
 He was twice awarded with the State Prizes of Ukraine (1978, 2001).
 In 1999 he received the Sinelnikov Prize of the National Academy of Sciences of Ukraine.
 In 2004. he was awarded the title of Doctor (honoris causa) of Kharkiv National University.
 He was on the committee of the Stefanos Pnevmatikos International Award until his death.